WaleedZriqui/Mastering-JavaScript-in-20-days/Day_12.md

 ### Coercive Equality

 For the most part, you have the option of treating null and undefined as indistinguishable through coercive equality.
 Whether the property was ever created and has been reset back to null, or whether it's been reset back to undefined, or whether it was never created at all.
 Those are basically all the same condition, or at least I would argue, that's a better way to code, to treat those as indistinguishable.
+As shown in pic below in the second code:

 ![image](https://github.com/WaleedZriqui/Mastering-JavaScript-in-20-days/assets/90526475/b5f491b8-5fd8-48b1-bfb9-0f90605fdbe7)